-Packed with big, bold flavour, this veggie enchilada casserole is the perfect Mexican dish to switch up your Taco Tuesday routine.
+Packed with big, bold flavour, this veggie packed, vegan enchilada casserole is the perfect Mexican dish to switch up your Taco Tuesday routine.
 It’s beautiful, it’s colourful, and it’s utterly delicious.
+Everything cooks together in the oven, even the quinoa!

 PS.
 Check out this collection for more easy, healthy vegan dinner ideas!